ynsta/steamcontroller/README.md

 ## TODO

- - finish to guess each bytes/bits roles in the usb message (almost finished),
+ 1. Finish to guess each bytes/bits roles in the usb message (almost finished),
- - understand how to configure haptic feed backs,
+ 2. Understand how to configure haptic feed backs,
- - understand how to enable gyroscopes,
+ 3. Understand how to enable gyroscopes,
- - redirect inputs to userland events via uinput using a mapping file.
+ 4. Redirect inputs to userland events via uinput:
+   * Create a C library that permit to create, a uinput device and send events (python-uinput might be a candidate but I prefer to stick to MIT/BSD projects)
+   * Create a python binding to this library.
+ 5. Create a simple xbox event mapper.
+ 6. Create a configurable event mapper:
+   * Create an event mapper that reads steam vdf files and maps usb inputs to uinput events.
+   * Create fallback mappings for unsupported config options.
+   * Get all possible configurations of steam config file.